-On February 24, 2023 the UK FCA and BoE issued a joint policy statement setting out changes to reporting requirements, procedures for data quality and registration of Trade Repositories under UK EMIR.
+- On 24 February 2023 the UK FCA and BoE issued a joint policy statement setting out changes to reporting requirements, procedures for data quality and registration of Trade Repositories under UK European Market Infrastructure Regulation (EMIR).
 The policy statement, also known as the UK EMIR REFIT, sets out the final amendments to technical standards and new rules for Trade Repositories in relation to the derivatives reporting framework under the UK EMIR.
-The requirements will come into effect on September 30, 2024, except for certain amendments which relate to the format and details of applications for registration of trade repositories, which come into force immediately.

-The Company has initiated a project to enhance its post trade reporting systems to facilitate compliance with UK EMIR REFIT reporting regime.

-On December 15, 2022, the FCA and the PRA also published a policy statement on the UK EMIR margin requirements for non-centrally cleared derivatives.
-The Policy Statement makes amendments to the binding technical standards which supplement UK EMIR, namely by updating the list of eligible collateral to include funds from all third-countries that meet a set of principles and that only invest in otherwise eligible government securities and cash and by extending the transition provision for European Economic Area undertakings for collective investment in transferable securities by three months, i.e. until March 31, 2023.
+The requirements will come into effect on 30 September 2024, except for certain amendments which relate to the format and details of applications for registration of trade repositories, which come into force immediately.
+The Company is enhancing its post trade reporting systems to facilitate compliance with UK EMIR REFIT reporting regime. - On 18 December 2023, the PRA and the FCA published a Policy Statement on margin requirements for non-centrally cleared derivatives: Amendments to BTS 2016/2251.
+Among other things, it extends the temporary exemptions for single-stock equity options and index options from the UK bilateral margining requirements from 4 January 2024 until 4 January 2026 and set out the proposed approach to model pre-approval in relation to bilateral initial margin models.
+The Policy Statement would trigger changes to the UK version of Commission Delegated Regulation (EU) 2016/2251 of 4 October 2016 and the regulatory technical standards (RTS) for risk-mitigation techniques for over-the-counter (OTC) derivative contracts not cleared by a central counterparty which supplement the retained EU Regulation on OTC derivative transactions, central counterparties and trade repositories (UK EMIR).
+The policy is effective since 18 December 2023.
+The Company has updated systems, policies and procedures accordingly.